Evolutionary musicology: The bipedalism hypothesis

 Another proposed adaptive function is creating intra-group bonding.
 In this aspect it has been seen as complementary to language by creating strong positive emotions while not having a specific message people may disagree on.
-Music's ability to cause entrainment (synchronization of behavior of different organisms by a regular beat) has also been pointed out.
+Music's ability to cause entrainment has also been pointed out.
 A different explanation is that signaling fitness and creativity by the producer or performer to attract mates.
 Still another is that music may have developed from human mother-infant auditory interactions (motherese) since humans have a very long period of infant and child development, infants can perceive musical features, and some infant-mother auditory interaction have resemblances to music.

 Part of the problem in the debate is that music, like any complex cognitive function, is not a holistic entity but rather modular—perception and production of rhythm, melodies, harmony and other musical parameters may thus involve multiple cognitive functions with possibly quite distinct evolutionary histories.